Last Updated on December 15, 2020 by Oddmund Groette

 Power of attorney and subsequently litigation risk

 Most people do not consider that they hand over their money to the agent (platform) with basically a carte blanche to operate on your behalf.
 If your agent (crowdfunding/platform operator) is a fraud and doing a lousy job, the borrower can go after you (however, the law is different from country to country).
-This happened in the UK where a borrower threatened to sue all 4 000 borrowers in a £8 million loan where the agent called in the loan prematurely.
+This happened in the UK where a borrower threatened to sue all 4 000 borrowers in an £8 million loan where the agent called in the loan prematurely.
 The UK High Court ruled that the claimant was right to go after the lenders because the platform is just an agent working on behalf of the lenders.
 This means lenders might be at risk to be “jointly and severally liable” for claimed losses.
-In this particular case the agent called in the loan just a few days too early according to the contract (they should have sought legal advice on the exact day to call in the loan), and created the claimants legitimate grievances even though the borrower clearly defaulted on many points.
+In this particular case, the agent called in the loan just a few days too early according to the contract (they should have sought legal advice on the exact day to call in the loan) and created the claimant’s legitimate grievances even though the borrower clearly defaulted on many points.
 This is a mistake by the platform/agent, but you have unfortunately given them carte blanche for the loan particulars.
-Eventually the case was called off because The Judge required the claimants to pay collateral/security (in case they were to lose the case), but the claimant never put up the money and thus the case was dismissed.
+Eventually, the case was called off because The Judge required the claimants to pay collateral/security (in case they were to lose the case), but the claimant never put up the money and thus the case was dismissed.

 Difficult to compound

 Many countries do not allow defaults/losses to be offset against interest income, Norway for example (only corporations can), and many countries require to classify loan losses against capital gains.
-If your interest income is for example 5 000 and loan losses 1 000, your effective income is obviously just 4 000.
+If your interest income is 5 000 and loan losses 1 000, your effective income is obviously just 4 000.
 But not necessarily for the taxman, who will base your income on 5 000, not 4 000!

 10% upside and 100% downside (perhaps more than 100% due to litigation)

 Is it relevant to believe banks will enter the market?
-At some point in the future I believe banks will expand to niches of the p2p market.
-In Norway we see this already happening where banks have invested in start-ups and dipped their toe in the water.
+At some point in the future, I believe banks will expand to niches of the p2p market.
+In Norway, we see this already happening where banks have invested in start-ups and dipped their toe in the water.